codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/environment-dashboard.md

 You can also combine the two ways by first creating an environment in the GUI and then associating it with a pipeline.
 But notice that in that case the environment details you selected in the GUI must **EXACTLY** match those defined in the pipeline (so that the pipeline can detect which environment entry it should update).

+## Filtering environments boards

+* Filter Helm boards by Namespace, Cluster, and Release.
+The Namespace filter is useful when you have more than one Helm release per namespace, or you have the same Helm release in more than one* namespace.
+* Filter Kubernetes boards by Release, Cluster, and Namespace.

 ## Understanding cluster issues